stride3d/stride-docs/en/manual/files-and-folders/building-the-game/setup.md

 ---

+> [!WARNING]
+> After changing the icon, you will have to delete `/bin` in the platform package's directory for it to update.

 ## Self contained

 Making an application **self contained** removes the requirement for a user to have the **.NET runtime** installed on their machine.